LambdaTest/documentation/docs/getting-started-with-xcuitest.md

 11. **tunnel, tunnelName** - Set tunnel as `true` and provide the tunnelName such as `NewTunnel` as needed if you are running a tunnel.

+12. **resignApp** - Set this to `false` if you wish to prevent the apps from being re-signed.
+The app should be built for enterprise distribution.

 :::caution Important
 Only one of **GeoLocation** or **Tunnel** must be used in single execute command.
 :::